You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 - Time-bound

-Once a client sets a SMART goal, you can break it down into smaller objectives and ensure they aren’t overcommitting.
-Discuss how to spread their goals across yearly, monthly, and weekly milestones, track their progress, and celebrate each achievement along the way.
+Once a client sets a SMART goal, break it into smaller objectives and make sure they’re not overcommitting.
+Spread goals across yearly, monthly, and weekly milestones, track progress, and build in celebrations along the way.

-5 Life Coaching Exercises Clients Can Practice on Their Own
+Life Coaching Exercises Clients Can Do on Their Own

 1. Wheel of Life

 The Wheel of Life is a classic coaching tool for evaluating satisfaction across different areas of life.
-Clients can rate each category on a scale of 1-10 or note what’s working and what isn’t, then bring those insights into your next session.
+Clients rate each category on a scale of 1 to 10, then bring those insights into your next session.

 Common categories include: